minepkg/test-utils/README.md

 ## License

-The whole mod including all assets is licensed under [MIT](LICENSE).
+The whole mod is licensed under the [MIT License](LICENSE).
+This includes all assets.